Biography and Vision

 Art is a doorway between worlds and a bridge of dreams.
 While some of my work has no apparent meaning, some does.
 In either case, I allow others to interpret my visions themselves - guided by what they see or need at any moment in time.
 Painting is my meditation; an escape, and a means to transcend what is in my forever-wandering, sub-conscious mind.
 My art is filled with love, light, time, powerful symbology and hidden meanings.
 Look closely and you may find hidden faces, goblins, spirits, women and other forms - whatever your mind allows.
 Sometimes I don’t know what I am painting for often it is an intuitive process.
 I can sit with the canvas for hours to allow myself to discover what comes out; it’s a magical process that I lovingly surrender to with patience and persistence.
 I like to see what flows out of the paint unforced and spontaneous, allowing the work to paint itself.

 In the last five years I have studied with master painters in several countries and at the Vienna Visionary Art Academy.
 I also performance paint, working live on stage or beside DJs and bands as they perform.
-Most recently I painted live during opening ceremony at Shambhala Music Festival in Canada 2018, The Oregon Eclipse Gathering 2017, Emissions Festival, Still Dream Festival, Abundance Enchantment, and others.
+Most recently I painted live during opening ceremony at Shambhala Music Festival in Canada 2018, The Oregon Eclipse Gathering 2017, Emissions Festival, Still Dream Festival, Abundance Enchantment, and many others.
 The music guides and inspires, as does the energy of the festival culture and community.
-Its a great way to express my craft and share my story.
-Recently I have found motivational speaking complements art as an expression of my purpose.
+My resume for galleries, live painting and exhibits can be found in the CV section.